-- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 20 credits in total. - c.
+- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (V), exemptions (VR) and final marks that are earned abroad will not be taken into consideration; - b. the number of credits for the subjects for which a pass (V) has been earned or for which an exemption (VR) has been granted may not exceed 20 credits in total. - c.
 The result for the Master Thesis Project is at least 8.5 - d.
-The actual registration period in the programme does not exceed 30 months.
-The starting date of the MSc programme is the first MSc interim examination result date, the date of completion of the MSc programme will be the date of completion of the last course in the programme (laatste onderwijsverplichting). - 2.
+Cum laude will not be awarded when the student have committed fraud. - e.
+Programme duration and the number of resits (including the results for the first exams) will be taken into consideration. - 2.
 In special cases the Board of Examiners may decide to grant the designation "cum laude" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.